South Sudan is facing coronavirus after already enduring years of conflict, ongoing food insecurity and climate challenges.

 The most recent peace agreement was signed in 2018 and has largely held, though there are ongoing reports of serious local conflicts.

-How has the government responded to coronavirus?
+How is the South Sudan government responding to coronavirus?

-However, in the poor communities we work with, families are challenged by the need to continue working to either grow crops or earn money so they can eat, despite the risks of coronavirus.
+In the poor communities we work with, families are challenged by the need to continue working to either grow crops or earn money so they can eat, despite the risks of coronavirus.

 This is against the backdrop of a fragile healthcare system, that doesn’t cover all people and areas.
 Clinics and other healthcare providers are at real risk of being completely overwhelmed.